Premiums – Due Date and Claims

 Further, employers need these provisions to keep costs down across the wide spectrum.
 That is, if these clauses were not in place, then the costs would be borne by everyone.
 Thus, the entire rate structure would be quite higher.
 But with these types of provisions, the rates are kept rather low (essentially, surety companies are insuring against systemic risk instead of enterprise risk).
 The companies that deal with bad actors have to pay a proportionately higher rate than those that do not have those types of dealings.

-The premiums that are due on fidelity bonds are made both at the beginning of the year and also when a claim is made.
+The premiums that are due on most performance bonds are made both at the beginning of the year and also when a claim is made.
 Then, a proportionate premium is made for the remainder of the year.
 This allows the risk profile to be given to those that can better manage the risk.